Proofing Mycelium-based Buoys in Aquaculture Applications

 Summary:

-Our project will validate the feasibility of using organic alternatives to plastic aquaculture gear to eliminate or reduce pollution from use of plastic buoys in oceans.
-Farmers are aware of the environmentally harmful effects of plastic flotation devices, but are not aware of any organic alternatives that would be as effective.
+1. Our project investigated the feasibility of using organic alternatives to plastic aquaculture gear to eliminate or reduce pollution from use of plastic buoys in oceans.
+Farmers are aware of the environmentally harmful effects of plastic flotation devices to their crops and marine ecosystem health, but are not aware of any organic alternatives that would be as effective.
 With tight bottom lines, they can’t afford to risk losing product by using experimental materials for flotation.

 Project Objective: